antialias/interview-question-bank/front-end/npm.md

 ### Clean Install

-Do this if you think some packages may be broken but you don't know which one(s):
+Do this if you think some packages may be broken but you don't know which one(s) (Note: This only works on .com and adminv2):

 <code>npm run cleaninstall</code>